ArchGryphon9362/teslabtapi/docs/start.md

 }
 ```
 Congrats!
 You whitelisted your first key!

-## Getting ephemeral key
+## Getting the ephemeral key
-To sign messages to send to the car, you'll need to get the car's ephemeral key, which according to the name should change every so often, but I never experienced it change in the few days of testing that I've done.
+To sign messages to send to the vehicle, you'll need to get the vehicle's ephemeral key, which according to the name should change every so often, but I never experienced it change in the few days of testing that I've done.

 First of all you'll need to generate the key id, which I'll be calling `keyId`.
 You can generate that by doing a SHA1 digest of `publicKey`, and taking the first 4 bytes of the digest.

-Now that you have your key id, you'll need to request the car's ephemeral key.
+Now that you have your key id, you'll need to request the vehicle's ephemeral key.
 You can do this by making a ToVCSEC message with the following layout:
 ```
 ToVCSEC {
 	unsignedMessage {